Caroline Matthews: Personal life post-war

-Of fiery purposes, and battles' din.

-She left her dolls to play with soldier toys,

-And glow'd in enterprise of heroes bold.

-Such child -

-Grown to the kingdom of her woman's heart,

-Goes forth with joy beneath her country's flag.

-Gives of her skill to those who call for aid.

-She faces death in many a cruel guise,

-Holding life cheap, for honour and her King."Matthews and Johns went travelling together, after the war, in India for more than a year, but Amy Johns suddenly died in 1923, on a train from Dover to London on her return, and was buried at Downe.
-As Matthews had had an interest in Spiritualism, and a medium had predicted her (own) sudden death, which she had believed would occur due to her residual ill health (including suffering 'heart attacks') 'as a result of her privations while serving as a doctor during the Serbian retreat', she had transferred £500 of war bonds to Miss Johns.
+Matthews and Johns went travelling together, after the war, in India for more than a year, but Johns died suddenly in 1923, on a train from Dover to London on her return, and was buried at Downe.
+As Matthews had had an interest in Spiritualism, and a medium had predicted her (own) sudden death, which she had believed would occur due to her residual ill health (including suffering "heart attacks") "as a result of her privations while serving as a doctor during the Serbian retreat", she had transferred £500 of war bonds to Johns.
 But it was in the event Johns who had died first.
 Matthews then contested her friend's will for re-transfer of these bonds but this was denied.
 Despite that dispute, her friend's family gave permission for Matthews to be eventually buried in Johns' grave, when she died in 1927.
 Matthews' own estate was valued as £1904.

 Death and memorial

 Matthews' health was indeed harmed from her war experiences, and she died of pneumonia after influenza at the age of 49, at home in Longton Grove, Sydenham and buried in Amy Johns' grave in the small cemetery at Downe, near Farnborough.
-The funeral was taken by the local vicar, Reverend A.A.
-Gibson, and was given 'very many floral tributes' with a range of 'expressions of affection and regret'.
-Matthews was called 'The Florence Nightingale of the Balkans' in the Evening Telegraph.
+The funeral was taken by the local vicar, Reverend A. A. Gibson, and was given "very many floral tributes" with a range of "expressions of affection and regret".
+Matthews was called "The Florence Nightingale of the Balkans" in the Evening Telegraph.